FlorianC31/AFDX_P4_QoS/TopologyManager/README.md

-The objective of this tool is to generate automaticaly complexe AFDX topology for p4app or p4pi.
+The objective of this tool is to generate automaticaly complexe AFDX topology for p4app (Mininet), p4pi (Raspberry) or t4p4s (Linux PC).

 Launching command:
 ```shell